Flow Assurance: Science, Art Or Conundrum?

-With a host of different data groups to analyse - possibly using multiple different data standards - this becomes a complex business and a venture that many oil and gas companies are waiting to see tried and tested by others before embarking on themselves.
+With a host of different data groups to analyse - possibly using multiple different data standards - this becomes a complex business and a venture that many major oil and gas companies are waiting to see tried and tested by others before embarking on themselves.

 Maintaining pipeline integrity is a topic at the forefront of all of those within the sector, especially given that 2010 saw a number of high-profile oil leaks, which left a damaging stain on the reputation of the oil industry.

 BP was heavily criticised for its actions immediately following the Deepwater Horizon disaster in spring last year, which saw 11 workers killed.